open-telemetry/opentelemetry.io/content/en/docs/languages/go/instrumentation.md

 ### Adding attributes

-Attributes are keys and values that are applied as metadata to your metrics and are useful for aggregating, filtering, and grouping metrics.
+Attributes are key-value pairs that are applied as metadata to your metrics and are useful for aggregating, filtering, and grouping metrics.

 You can add Attributes by using the